Mounira El Mahdeya: Career

-She studied in a French nuns’ school, after which she began her career in singing in local clubs in the Azbakiyyah entertainment area.

-She joined the theatre of Aziz Eid, known for encouraging and developing the talents of his actors, actors who have among them many future stars such as Fatma Roshdi.
-This is where she acquired her acting technique and her lyrical talent as an actress and singer.
-She also was part of the ensemble of Salama Hegazi and when he became ill, she sang his role in Salah al-Din al-Ayubi, while dressed onstage as a man.
+Having been invited by a nightclub owner in Cairo, she began her career as singer in local clubs in the Azbakeya entertainment district.
+In 1915, she joined the theatre of Aziz Eid, known for encouraging and developing the talents of his actors, among them many future stars such as Fatma Roshdi.
+She was also part of the ensemble of Salama Hegazi, and when he fell ill, she sang his role, dressed onstage as a man in the play Salah al-Din al-Ayubi.
+As a result, she is considered to be the first Egyptian Muslim woman to perform on a public stage.

-Her first recording was in 1906, under the name Sett Monirah (Lady Monirah).She sang Arabic musical repertoire and also Arab adaptations of popular Italian operas, her performances became very popular and increasingly demanded by the public.
-She interpreted some male roles as Romeo and Mark Antony.
-This was a period when only women from the non-Muslim minorities performed openly onstage in Egypt.
+She performed the popular Arabic musical repertoire of her time, as well as Arabic adaptations of popular Italian operas, with her performances becoming popular and increasingly demanded by the public.
+She also interpreted male roles such as Romeo and Mark Antony in a play about Cleopatra during a time when only women from the non-Muslim minorities performed onstage in Egypt.